OA Elections

 It is recognized that there is some value in holding a call-out at a summer camp.
 A lodge may not call out candidates from a visiting out-of-council troop or team unless the unit leader presents a letter from the home Lodge Chief and Lodge Adviser, requesting the call-out and identifying the members to be called out.
 A signed copy of the home lodge’s unit election report must accompany this letter.
 The home Lodge Chief and Lodge Adviser must receive confirmation of the call-out following the event.

-People eligible to vote in an Order of the Arrow Election
+People Eligible to Vote in an Order of the Arrow Election

 To become a member of the Order of the Arrow, a Boy Scout or Varsity Scout is chosen by vote of the youths in his unit.
 This is a unique feature of the Order, since the majority of those who select their candidates for this honor are not members of the Lodge.
 However, Lodge members in the unit have a vote as well as nonmembers.
 In this way, membership is controlled by the youths in their own units and not by those who are already Arrowmen.
 It is important that the members of the unit have the membership requirements properly explained to them.